IceHe/lib/mac/initialize-mac.md

 1. Synchronize the settings

     Recommend to [configure a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository)
-    for sharing the same settings accroos multiple JetBrains's accounts.
+    for sharing the same settings accroos multiple JetBrains's accounts

     _But it allows to sync any configurable components_ _except for the list of enabled and disabled plugins._

     1. `File` → `Manage IDE Settings` → `Settings Repository…`
-    1. Input HTTPS URL of the settings Github repository.
+    1. Input HTTPS URL of the settings Github repository
-    1. Input the Github access token.
+    1. Input the Github access token

-    _Reference ( including other alternatives ):_
+    _Reference ( including other alternatives ) :_
     _[Share settings through a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository)_

 1. Install plugins